RandallZPorter/powershell-forms-workshop/README.md

 If you opened the right program, you should see this window:
 ![PowerShell ISE](https://github.com/RandallZPorter/powershell-forms-workshop/raw/master/empty_ise.PNG "Finding the ISE") You may want to save your file before you start working.
 This will protect it from loss and allow you to name it.
+---
+**IMPORTANT NOTE**

-An important note: PowerShell has a system of "Execution Policies" that behave strangely sometimes.
+PowerShell has a system of "Execution Policies" that behave strangely sometimes.
 If your code does not run, you may need to adjust your execution policy.

+---